 Activity 2 – Linear Mountain and Valley Folds

 Instead of fast and furious, folding can be a geometric method for building form.
 The most basic types of a fold are the mountain and the valley fold.
 Imagine a mountain.
 It stands up.
 Mountain folds rise.
 Then think about a valley.
 Valleys are low-lying parts of the land.
-They are the part of the land that goes down.
+They are part of the land that goes down.
 Take one sheet of paper.
 Fold it in half, carefully pressing it, and then open it back up.
 Then fold the upper half down to the center and the lower half up to the center.
-Be sure to crease clearly, or press the fold each time.
+Be sure to crease clearly, or press the fold each time all the way from the beginning to the end.
 Next, fold the bottom edge up to the top fold and open the paper.
 Take the top edge to the bottom fold and crease and open the paper.
 Fold the top edge to the top crease and the bottom edge to the bottom crease.
 You have created seven valley folds.
 TURN the PAPER OVER.
 From this side, you now have seven mountain folds!
 Mark alternate mountain creases with small Xs in the center of each alternate crease.
 Now fold the bottom edge up four times, each time to a marked crease.
 You will be making valley folds on this side.
 Finish with taking the top edge down to each of the four marks.
 You have magically divided the paper into sixteen equal sections.
 Alternate mountain-valley-mountain–valley and create your first paper landscape!
+Make a wall, abridge or a star column!
+Challenge yourself with a second Mountain/Valley Fold.
+Which fold makes a stronger bridge?
+You are structuring paper!

 Activity 3 – Grid Divisions